Your business will face multiple crossroads where you’ll have to decide if "best practices" are really what's best for you (and your customers).

 If you aren’t knee deep in marketing every day of the week, using an “opt-in page” simply means putting a piece of content behind a gate, that only opens when a reader enters their email.
 Upon doing so, their email is also added to your newsletter (you should always tell people when this is the case).

-The thing is, our company has been built on content.
-Doing right by customers via free education has been the strategy that has carried our business to where it is today.
+Our company is built on content.
+Doing right by customers has been the strategy that has carried our business to where it is today.
 Needless to say, we take content very seriously.

 We’re a company that truly believes in looking after customers.
 We want ease of use and long-term value for each piece of content we create, and the resources we put out need to reflect that.